Mobilized Voices/M O B I V

 M O B I V, founded by Artistic Leader & Organizer Dani Cole in November 2018, is a cohort of movement artists dedicated to in-process work with one another and the public spaces they share.
 M O B I V believes the intersections of identity, movement practice, and socio-political structure, generate ripe potentiality for re-embodying structures and mobilizing new pathways.

 M O B I V welcomes creative processes that bridge practices informed by disability artistry, movement improvisation, dialogue, and writing at the forefront of change-making causes.
 Their work is defined, and re-defined, together; co-determined and in counterpoint to capitalist modes of individual production and performance.

 an excerpt of in lungs from our May 2019 WIP Sharing

 From 2018-2019, M O B I V has shared their work and open workshops as featured artists at Mana Contemporary’s fall 2019 open house, Gibney, An Evening of Contemporary Dance at the Actor's Fund, and Emerging Artist Theatre’s New Work Series at TADA!
 Theater.
 They were recipients of the inaugural Gibney Choreographic Residency at Mana Contemporary.
-They will be in residency through Chen Dance Center's newsteps program in 2021.
+They were briefly in residency through Chen Dance Center's newsteps program in 2020 prior to the pandemic.

 Anna Pinault (she/her) graduated from Marymount Manhattan in 2018 with a BFA in Modern Dance Performance.
 She currently dances with Rovaco Dance Company and Mobilized Voices/MOBIV.
 In 2019 Anna began developing her own movement exploration and body awareness curriculum called Daya Dance - she teaches this class weekly at Daya Yoga Studio and continues to develop the program with her own research.
 Passionate about helping people engage with their bodies, she also is a practitioner of Thai Bodywork and has a pedagogical certificate in the Horton dance technique.
 In addition, she works as the Lead Movement Trainer/Physical Therapist Aide at James Fowler PT.
 During the COVID-19 pandemic, Anna developed a virtual youth movement education class that she currently teaches via JFPT’s virtual platform.